tru0067/GTFO-VanillaReloaded/README.md

 ### Burst Cannon

 *The R8 rework of Burst Cannon into a 3-shot burst changed the weapon in many ways.
 While we will miss the raw power output of its 5-burst, it is much less polarizing and much more usable as a 3-burst.
-We have made no additional changes to it.*
+The only change that we have made is tweaking its clip size to a multiple of its burst.*

+-   Clip size: 20 -> 18

 ### HEL Gun